sangermd/website/content/publications/journal-article/ignored-ai-liquefaction-models/index.md

 ---
-title: "Why “AI” models for predicting soil liquefaction have been ignored, plus some that shouldn’t be"
+title: "Why AI models for predicting soil liquefaction have been ignored, plus some that shouldn’t be"
 authors: ["B. W. Maurer", "Morgan D. Sanger"]
 date: 2023-01-01
 publishDate: 2023-01-01